jeff-dillon/faux-snow/README.md

-# faux/snow
+# What is faux-snow?

+faux-snow is a hobby project / web app that predicts good conditions for man-made snow at ski resorts in IN, WV, NC, and TN.

+Visit the site here: [Faux-Snow](https://faux-snow-sedzl.ondigitalocean.app/).

+## Why was this built?

 After moving from Colorado to Kentucky I'm looking for some snowboarding options that don't involve a plane ride.
 In Colorado, ski plans are generally based on natural snowfall totals.
 The deeper the fresh powder, the better your day will be.
 There are great sites available that track snow totals and help you make plans - shoutout to [opensnow.com](https://opensnow.com).

-In Kentkucy, the nearest ski resorts are in Indiana, West Virginia, Tennessee, and North Carolina. fresh snow is less frequent  with less total accumulation in these states.
-Snow forecasts are therefore less helpful in finding the best conditions.
-Rather than tracking snowfall, it makes more sense to track the optimal conditions for man-made snow.
+In Kentkucy, the nearest ski resorts are in Indiana, West Virginia, Tennessee, and North Carolina. fresh snow is less frequent with less total accumulation which makes snow forecasts less helpful in finding the good (enough) conditions.
+Instead of tracking snowfall, it makes more sense to track the optimal conditions for man-made snow.

 This app will help find the best man-made powder conditions in the South and Midwest.
 ## What makes for good faux snow?